KavrakiLab/vamp/README.md

 - `--start_tree_first`: `True` or `False`, grow from start tree or goal tree first.
 See `rrtc_settings.hh` for more information.

-For `prm`, the settings must be configured with a neighbor parameter structure, e.g.:
+For `prm` and `fcit`, the settings must be configured with a neighbor parameter structure, e.g.:
 ```py
 robot_module = vamp.panda # or other robot submodule
 prmstar_params = vamp.PRMNeighborParams(robot_module.dimension(), robot_module.space_measure())